9. Garden Lodge

 Freddie and Roger used to sell clothes in a stall in the market and it was near Biba where Mary worked.
 It does not exist anymore :(

 12. Imperial College Union

 (Beit Quadrangle, Prince Consort Rd, Kensington, London SW7 2BB)

 Brian May studied in this college.
 Queen played a few times at the Student Union in their early days and there is a plaque at the entrance.
-In the basement there is a stage (I think it is a night club) but there's also a concert hall in the second floor so I am not sure where exactly did they play.
+They played at the "Concert Hall", located in the second floor:

 13. Bus no. 9